Angela Bazzi, PhD, MPH - UC San Diego

 Dr. Ling Murtaugh’s current research focuses on the use of behavioral economic principles to evoke health behavior change in addiction medicine.

-Ruby Lucas, MPH - University of Washington
+Ruby Lucas, PhD, MPH - University of Michigan

 Adedotun Ogunbajo, PhD, MPH - RAND Corporation